Your child and special educational needs

 Moving up to secondary school

-Your child’s junior school will send any reports or notes on your child’s special educational needs, including their statement, if they have one, to the secondary school directly.
+Your child’s primary school will send any documents related to your child’s special educational needs, including their EHC Plan, if they have one, to the secondary school directly.

 Useful contacts and more information